lake-wg/authz/draft-ietf-lake-authz.md

 ### Voucher {#voucher}

-The external authorization data EAD_2 contains an EAD item with ead_label = TBD2.
+The external authorization data EAD_2 contains a critical EAD item with ead_label = -TBD2.
 If W generates a Voucher, the EAD item also contains ead_value = Voucher, otherwise ead_value is absent.

 The voucher is an assertion to U that W has authorized V.